Experimental Combination of Dabrafenib and Trametinib After Radiation For High-Grade Glioma (brain/nervous system cancer)

 - Newly diagnosed high-grade glioma with BRAFV600-mutation

-- Negative results for H3 K27M by immunohistochemistry (IHC)
+- Positive or negative results for H3 K27M by immunohistochemistry (IHC)

 - Histologically confirmed high-grade glioma (World Health Organization [WHO] grade